InvCryPShad/Flash-USDT-Sender/README.md

 # TRANSFERABLE USDT FLASH SOFTWARE | UsdtFlash.cc
 </br>

-> [!IMPORTANT]
+> [!NOTE]
-OUR SERVICES IS STOPPED FOR 3 DAYS, WEBSITE IS UNDER MAINTENANCE FOR BIG UPDATES (YEARLY UPDATE).
+OUR OFFICAL WEBSITE WAS IS STOPPED FOR 3 DAYS IN 24 JUNE FOR UPDATES BUT SOFTWARE WAS STILL WORKING FOR ALL MEMBERS.
-USDTFLASH.CC WILL BACK IN 31 JULY 2024.
-STAY TUNE!
+UPDATE IS COMPLETED AND OFFICIAL WEBSITE IS ACTIVE AGAIN.

 __Tool is Working Stable With Fastest Transcations in The Market.
 USDT Flashing Has Never Been This Simple.</br>